kiran-brahma/dante-astro-theme/src/content/journal/marketing.md

 ## Score Card

-The goal of a score card needs to be
+The goal of a scorecard needs to be

-- It needs to be different for different customer segments
-- Key focus is to help executive level people take proper decisions
+- It needs to be different for different customer segments The key focus is to help executive-level people make proper decisions
-- It needs a clear defined vision
+- It needs a clearly defined vision

 ## Key Insight

-It is of key importance to define success metric for a campaign.
-It need to define metric that enables everyone on its effeciveness
+It is of key importance to define success metrics for a campaign.
+It needs to define a metric that enables everyone on its effectiveness

 For a more detailed understanding refer to my [note on marketing strategy](/journal/note-on-marketing-strategy)